Wasim-BEC/OctsPet/PRD.md

 6. **Contact Section**
    - Email or contact form for questions
    - Social media links
+7. **Add Pet Profile**
+   - Users can add their pet's name, type, and photo (client-side only)
+   - Display added pet profiles on the page

 ## Technical Requirements
 - HTML, CSS, JavaScript only (no frameworks)